EUCAIM/upv-node-workstation-images/usage-guide.md

  - you need to install something (your algorithm or any tool or dependency) as root
  - you need to install a lot of dependencies and subdependencies which are hard to install (e.g. apt packages)
- - you are developing a platform application and you want to test your image before release You can embed your algorithm and all its dependencies in a docker image, upload it to your remote desktop and then run it with uDocker.
+ - you are developing a platform application and you want to test your image before release You can embed your algorithm and all its dependencies in a container image, upload it to your remote desktop and then run it with uDocker.
 Let's see it step by step.

 First you must "containerize" (aka "dockerize") your application.
 If you don't know what's that, you can start here: https://docs.docker.com/get-started/.
-Basically you should write a dockerfile and do `docker build -t myApp:1.0 .` within the directory where the dockerfile is.
+Basically you should write a dockerfile and do `docker build -t myApp:1.0 .` within the directory where the Dockerfile is.

 For this example, we are going to pull an image already built with: `docker pull alpine:3.20`